William Jabez Muckley

 Muckley retired to White Notley Hall, Witham, Essex about 1900 and died at home in 1905.

 Family

 Muckley's father Jabez was at various times a glasscutter, a glassworks manager and a glass importer.
-His younger brother Joseph Fairfax Muckley was the engraver of the very fine Muckley Goblet on display in Birmingham Museum & Art Gallery (Accession No. 1937M744), although some sources attribute this to William Jabez Muckley himself.
+His younger brother Joseph Fairfax Muckley was the engraver of the very fine Muckley Goblet on display in Birmingham Museum and Art Gallery (inv.
+1937M744), although some sources attribute this to William Jabez Muckley himself.

 William's son Angelo Fairfax Muckley (1859–1920) was also an artist who illustrated many published works.